New AS Roma Stadium: Current project

 In 2022, the Pietralata area of Rome was chosen as the new location for the construction of the stadium by the club owner Dan Friedkin.
 The area is presently served by Roma Tiburtina and Quintiliani on Line B on the Rome Metro.
 Publicly-funded plans are set to develop other lines on the Rome Metro for the stadium, including extending the Rome Metro to Quintiliani, and onto Muratella, which is the closest station to the area on the FL1 railway.
 A pedestrian and cycling bridge over Via Livorno is also expected to be included as well as tram lines between Togliatti and Tiburtina, and tunnels and viaducts on Via dei Monti Tiburtini.

 Archeological surveys on the Pietralata site started in April 2024, recommenced in May after a short pause, but were halted in July by the Regional Administrative Court of Rome after numerous complaints by local businesses.
 However, later that month, A.S.
 Roma and city mayor Roberto Gualtieri announced the New AS Roma Stadium designed by Populous, which detailed a capacity of 55,000 (expandable to 62,000 for other events) and a wider complex to include entertainment and shopping facilities, and the club's training center.
-The project is expected to cost €1 billion (despite A.S.
+In 2024, it was revealed that project is expected to cost €1 billion (despite A.S.
 Roma publicly stating it will cost half that amount), making it the most expensive stadium in Italy.

 In April 2025, the team's chief administrative officer announced that the stadium will have more than 60,000 seats, with a range between 61,000 and 62,000 and that the costs, entirely private, will be more than a million.
 Dan Friedkin personally designed the Curva Sud, with the desire to make it the most sloping and largest in the world, both in terms of spectators and size.
 Inspired by The Yellow Wall of Borussia Dortmund, but with the ambition to surpass it.
 It will have 21,000 seats, becoming the largest curved stand of seating spectators in the world.
+The stadium's current project is set-up for a capacity of 60,605, with one stand having 23,000 seats, making it among the largest in Europe.
+As of February 2026, the club's total investment into the project is set to amount to €1.047bn (£917.08m/$1.24bn), of which €696.37m is earmarked for the construction of the stadium and the remainder for the urban development works.